-Some form of erectile, urinary, and bowel dysfunction is normal following initial therapy for localized prostate cancer.
-But it’s important to realize that not all symptoms are normal, and that some require immediate care.
+Some form of urinary and bowel dysfunction is normal following initial therapy for localized prostate cancer.
+However, it’s important to know that not all symptoms are normal, and that some require immediate care.
 Call your doctor right away if you have any of these symptoms.

 |What to look for||Why it is dangerous|